Search

 Project Manager

-She holds a BFA from SUNY Purchase and has taught contemporary dance technique and contemplative movement including authentic movement and contact improvisation.
-Her work has evolved to include cultural and spiritual studies from around the world whose energetic and archetypal maps have informed perspectives on trauma and the sacred body.
-Shannon has found a calling working for the water.
-She has been a contributor to Passionate Waters, participated in Global Water Dances since 2013 and most recently founded Women of the Water, an organization dedicated to supporting the international efforts of those rising up to work for the water giving special attention to women finding their voices in leadership.
-Since 2018, Shannon has been engaged in field research at sacred sites in Ireland and throughout Europe exploring the emerging study into Re-Indigenization through restoration of ancestral wisdom and the Celtic mythos.
+Shannon has a calling working for the water.
+She has been a contributor to Passionate Waters, participated in Global Water Dances since 2013 and, most recently, founded Women of the Water, a non-profit dedicated to supporting the international efforts of those rising up to work for the water, giving special attention to women finding their voices in leadership.
+Since 2018, Shannon has been engaged in field research at sacred sites in Ireland and throughout Europe exploring the emerging study into re-Indigenization through restoring ancestral wisdom and eco-somatics.

 Q&A with Shannon